patr1c1a/python_programming_challenges_with_unit_tests/Readme.md

 `python -m unittest -v ENG/tests/tests_numbers.py`

+To do the same using a Pycharm cofiguration, select option "Module name" and then click on "..." to open a new dialog where you'll need to type the name of the category file (e.g.: **tests_numbers**) and select from dropdown.
+Verify "Add contents to PYTHONPATH" option is checked.

 ### Run tests in more than one category at the same time:

 To run more than one category at once (or even run all categories), execute the **run_tests.py** file, which will output the results of the unit tests.
-You can use an IDE to run the code or just run it from command line.
-For example, if Pycharm is used, you'll just need to have the Python interpreter correctly set up and then run the **run_tests.py** (for example, by selecting it and then pressing Ctrl+Shift+F10, or just using the Run button).
-In case you'd like to execute everyting in a command line, you'll first need to set the PYTHONPATH environment variable to the project folder.
+In case you'd like to usa a terminal, you'll first need to set the PYTHONPATH environment variable to the project folder.
 To avoid setting it permanently, it's also possible to set the variable temporarily, just for the current session (it will need to be done each time the terminal is closed and re-opened): open terminal, "CD" into the root project folder and then run the following command:

 `export PYTHONPATH="$PWD"` if you're on Linux/Mac, or